Swiss nobility: Current situation

 The privileges of the nobility were gradually suspended after 1798, save for a revival in Lucerne and Freiburg during the Restoration from 1814 to 1831.
 Article 4 on equality of the 1848 Swiss federal constitution, finally made a legal end to the Swiss nobility.
 Nowadays the titles of nobility appear neither in registry offices nor in public instruments.
 Sometimes they are tolerated in administrative documents and in the noble's professional life, that is to say in social relations.

-About 450 soi-disant noble families are left in Switzerland, either Swiss or foreign.
+About 450 noble families are left in Switzerland, either Swiss or foreign.
 By counting 15 people per family about 1.06% of the population belongs to the nobility, which is comparable to the situation in France.
 There are large regional differences however: the canton of Appenzell for example has hardly any noble family left, while the canton of Vaud has over a hundred.